rrruki/geoguessr-tips/README.md

 # geoguessr-tips
-This website introduce geoguessr tips \n
+This website introduce geoguessr tips

-I love Geoguessr \n
+I love Geoguessr

-You love Geoguessr \n
+You love Geoguessr

-We are Geo friends \n
+We are Geo friends